 Pros: A 4-line or 5-line retractable clothesline maximizes air drying capacity, yet, when not in use the clothesline retracts into a compact housing.
 Tensioning knob keeps clothesline taught.

 Cons: Requires mounting; tools needed: tape measure, level, and drill.
 Visible hooks or mounting bar on opposite wall when not in use.

-Note: Mount to wall studs if possible for maximum holding capacity.
+What to know: Mount to wall studs, if possible, for maximum holding capacity.
 For hollow wall mounting, use the most heavy-duty wall anchors possible.

 You may recognize these stainless steel retractable adjustable clotheslines from hotel showers.
 They have a polished finish and clean design that blends well with their intended environment.